Medicare Star Ratings

 Certain measures within each category are weighted differently.
 For example, the highest weighted group includes improvement measures, such as how much the contract’s overall star rating improved or declined from the previous year.

-Medicare uses administrative data, contractor data and information from member satisfaction surveys to assess performance and assign star ratings.
+CMS uses administrative data, contractor data and information from member satisfaction surveys to assess performance and assign star ratings.

 What Is the 5-Star Special Enrollment Period?